Emergency Services Radio Scheme Provided by the Home Office

 Background to U.K. Emergency Communications

-During the Cold War period the Home Office Directorate of Telecommunications ( D of T) provided radio communications for the Civil Defence and Emergency Services.
+During the Cold War period the Home Office Directorate of Telecommunications ( D of T) provided radio communications for Civil Defence and Emergency Services.
 In 1991 it changed its name to DTELS.
 The Civil Defence communications were dismantled after the UKWMO closed in November 1992 but the emergency service radio systems continued under this body.

 DTELS moved from the public to private sector when it was sold to NTL Broadcast on 1st March 1994.
 Emergency Service communications were then sold to ARQIVA who maintained the analogue network.
 A phased changeover of Police analogue radio scheme to 'Airwave' a secure digital network took place between 2004 and 2006.
 This was followed by the Fire Brigade VHF analogue radio which completed their move to Airwave by the end of 2009.
 By 2011 all three 'Blue Light' services had completely transferred from analogue systems to the secure Airwave network.

 The UK Police first introduced VHF radios in 1946.
 In 1963 a Home Office circular indicates the planned introduction of radio for Civil Defence too.
 At this time Civil Defence radio schemes included the Auxiliary Fire Service and the Civil Defence Corp as well as the UKWMO.
-Initially Fire Brigades shared their county's Police radio system but by the end of the 1970's all had switched to their own dedicated system.
+Initially Fire Brigades shared their county's Police radio system, by the end of the seventies, all had switched to their own dedicated system.
 A few Police and Fire authorities opted out of the Home Office D of T contracts and went their own way.

 The Cold War Connection